GordonSmith/vscode-ojs/README.md

-# Observable JS
+# Observable JavaScript | Markdown

-VS Code extension for "Observable JavaScript" by [ObservableHQ](https://observablehq.com/).
+VS Code extension for Observable "JavaScript" and "Markdown".
 This extension would not have been possible without the following:
 * [ObservableHQ/parser](https://github.com/observablehq/parser)
 * [ObservableHQ/runtime](https://github.com/observablehq/runtime)
 * [@hpcc-js/observable-md](https://github.com/hpcc-systems/Visualization/tree/master/packages/observable-md)

-## Getting Started
+## Quick Start with Observable JavaScript | Markdown

-1. Create a new file with the `.ojs` extension.
+1. Create a new file with either the `.ojs` or `.omd` extension.
-2. Enter "Observable JavaScript" as you would with any language.
+2. Select "OJS: Import Notebook" from command palette.
+3. Enter `https://observablehq.com/@observablehq/a-taste-of-observable` for the import URL.
-3. Press `Ctrl+K V` to preview notebook.
+4. Press `Ctrl+K V` to preview notebook.
+5. Select "OJS: Export to HTML" from the command palette .
+6. Double click the exported HTML file to view in browser.

 ## Commands
 _All commands are prefixed with "OJS" and are available via the command palette or by default shortcut key mappings_